 Do I have to reapply for financial aid every year?

 Yes.
 If your financial circumstances change, you may get more or less aid.
-After your first year, you will receive a Renewal Application notification (from www.FAFSA.gov) which contains preprinted information from the previous year's FAFSA.
+After your first year, you will receive an email notification (from www.fafsa.gov) reminding you to renew your FAFSA for the new aid year.

 Do I need to apply every semester?

 Students with complete financial aid files & awards on the first day of the semester will have any remaining funds refunded beginning on the 28th day (5th-6th week) of the term.
 Students whose financial aid files are completed & awarded after the initial date will have funds refunded within 2 weeks of the funds being applied to the student account.
-All refunds (funds remaining after tuition and fees have been covered) will be up-loaded to the GNTC SunTrust Card.
-See GNTC Card Q & A for more information.
+Students with “stacked” classes (classes with different start dates) will have their funds released in individual sections after each class’ start date.
+All refunds (funds remaining after tuition and fees have been covered) will be sent to the student according to his/her preferred selection.
+Please see our Refunds webpage for more information.

-Will I receive Pell/SEOG for my certificate program?
+Will I receive Pell/FSEOG for my certificate program?

-Pell/SEOG and Loans will pay for some certificate programs.
-Check with the Financial Aid Office or view our Pell Eligible Certificate Programs.
+Pell, FSEOG, and Loans will pay for some certificate programs.
+Check with the Financial Aid Office or view our Pell Eligible Certificates webpage.